 As explained in Chapter 3, the TLRMP assigned SIOs for each LUD.
 The SIO for the TSC (which replaces the TUS LUD in the 2008 TLRMP) is Low with only the foreground of views considered.
 This SIO should be achieved within one year of construction.
 Alternative 2B would be consistent with this SIO.
 Wherever possible, the alignment has been located to maintain a buffer between the highway and the shore to reduce the visibility of the highway from Lynn Canal.
-Vegetation within this buffer would be covered with overburden and seeded to reduce their visibility.
+Vegetation within this buffer would be maintained to the extent practicable.
+Also, to the extent practicable, shot rock slopes would be covered with overburden and seeded to reduce their visibility.
 In many locations, the alternative would exceed the Low SIO rating and would be consistent with the Moderate SIO.
 In order to demonstrate the overall visual effect of Alternative 2B and address the USFS guideline to meet the SIO of adjacent LUDs to the extent feasible, DOT&PF also evaluated the alternative's consistency with the SIOs of the adjacent LUDs.